Nevada gaming area

-Since 1971, the Nevada Gaming Control Board (NGCB) publishes an annual Abstract summarizing gaming and non-gaming revenue for the entire state.
+Since 1971, the Nevada Gaming Control Board (NGCB) has published an annual Abstract summarizing gaming and non-gaming revenue for the entire state.
 The document is roughly 250 pages long.
 Detailed data is provided for different groups of casinos, organized by geography, size (according to gaming revenue), and public corporations vs. privately owned.
-Nevada State Gaming law NRS 463.120. requires that financial information for individual casinos be kept in confidence.
+Nevada State Gaming law (NRS 463.120. requires that financial information for individual casinos be kept in confidence.

 The names of the resorts in any category are often speculated on but a definitive list is not revealed by the NGCB in accordance with state law.
 A category is known as casinos with gaming revenue above $72 million per year has been in use for over 20 years.
 However, independent analysis conducted by Frank Martin has revealed the names of the resorts for the Fiscal Year 2008.

 By the end of the decade, Nevada had become the fastest-growing state in the nation and increased gaming revenues by 150 percent.

 Gaming Revenue Depression

 Monthly revenue from October 2007 represents the highest yearly moving average (i.e. 12 months ending October 2007).
-The 12 months moving average ending October 2009 is the same as the 12 months ending October 2004 (so gaming is now down to what it was five years ago).
+The 12-month moving average ending October 2009 is the same as the 12-month ending October 2004 (so gaming is now down to what it was five years ago).
 The pit revenue for the state is shown in the graph.
 Slot revenue also dropped a billion and a half dollars since October 2007.
 Blackjack gaming revenue is down to the 1997 levels.

 Large Revenue Casino Resorts

 One statewide category is Statewide Casinos with Room Facilities with Gaming Revenue of over $72 million a year.
-The document indicates that there are 45 locations that qualify for this category in the fiscal year 2009 (1 July 2008 - 30 June 2009).
+The document indicates that there are 45 locations that qualify for this category in the fiscal year 2009 (1 July 2008–30 June 2009).
 Five of the locations are Not Publicly Owned which means they also have no public debt.
 There are 23 properties located on the strip, 13 more in urban Las Vegas, 3 in Laughlin, and the final 6 in Lake Tahoe and Reno area.

 The aggregate of the 45 casinos earned about 71% of the gaming revenue for the state, and over 70% of the non-gaming revenue.
 These properties averaged $190 million in gaming revenue and $227 million in non-gaming revenue.